 And old cats are also divided into 3 categories, middle-aged (7-10 years), seniors (11-14 years) and geriatric (15 years and above)

-One of the easiest signs we see is physical decrease.
+One of the most natural signs we see is bodily decrease.

-Usually, our cat is easy to jumping from the couch or bed easily, at that time he will find it difficult.
+Usually, our cat is natural to jumping from the couch or bed quickly.

 Then cats will also be lazy when invited to play and prefer to sleep somewhere.